One-Time Close Loans | FHA and VA Construction Loans

 -- Find More Articles in the OTC Library --

-OneTimeClose.com is not a government agency.
+OneTimeClose.com is not a government agency, is a private website, does not offer or sell mortgage products directly to consumers and does not make loans.
 We do not offer or have any affiliation with loan modification, foreclosure prevention, payday loan, or short term loan services.
 Neither OneTimeClose.com nor its advertisers charge a fee or require anything other than a submission of qualifying information for comparison shopping ads.
 We do not ask users to surrender or transfer title.
 We do not ask users to bypass their lender.
 We encourage users to contact their lawyers, credit counselors, lenders, and housing counselors.